publiclab/Leaflet.DistortableImage/README.md

 img = L.distortableImageOverlay(
   'example.png', {
     // 'corners' is the only required option for this class
-    // and is in NW, NE, SW, SE order
+    // and should be in NW, NE, SW, SE order
     corners: [
       L.latLng(51.52,-0.14),
       L.latLng(51.52,-0.10),